ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 ---
-title: Software Sustainability Institute Awards Grant to Improve Paleontology R Packages
+title: Paleontology R Packages to Benefit from Software Sustainability Institute Grant
 author:
 - Will Gearty
 - The Palaeoverse Team